• Home

 by Dannelle

 Talking to Tweens About Suicide?
-I didn’t think I would have to do this until TWO of Miss Sarah’s school mates attempted it last year.
+I didn’t think I would have to do this until TWO of Miss Sarah’s schoolmates attempted it last year.
 One was a result of bullying, the other was depression from family issues.
-In the modern world many lives are, unfortunately, touched by suicide.
-As a parent you may want to hide the meaning of death from your tween but, in reality, this is not possible in this age of social media.
-If you are a parent and have come over the news of a much-publicized suicide then chances are that your child has also heard the news.
+In the modern world, many lives are, unfortunately, touched by suicide.
+As a parent, you may want to hide the meaning of death from your tween, but in reality, this is not possible in this age of social media.
+If you are a parent and have heard the news of a much-publicized suicide, then chances are that your child has also heard the news.
 There is no denying the fact that tweens will have their reactions and feelings.
 But since they have less experience, compared to adults, in processing distressing news they need to be helped by a responsible and informed parent.

 Talking to tweens about suicide